 This is one of a small handful of books about transgender children.
 Carr is a parent-advocate of a transgender child and Be Who You Are is unambiguously trans* affirming throughout.
 It provides an accessible trans* narrative for young readers.

-I prefer Jessica Herthel and Jazz Jennings’ I am Jazz, which delivers the same story but is co-authored by a transgender child and told in the first-person.
+I prefer Jessica Herthel and Jazz Jennings’ I am Jazz, which delivers a similar story but is co-authored by a transgender child and told in the first-person.
 However, this book predates I am Jazz by several years and depicts its important lesson of transgender acceptance very nicely.